Welcome to the DPACE Conflict Literacy Framework

 The DPACE Initiative Project

-Conflict between social/political organizations is a fundamental part of social movements and political life.
-Debate and conflict within social/political organizations is also important at times, but these conflicts are often handled in negative ways that undermine the movements’ aims and values.
+Conflict is a fundamental part of communities, social movements and political life.
+Debate and conflict within is also important at times, but these conflicts are often handled in negative ways that undermine the movements’ aims and values.
 Conflict doesn't need to be a negative force.
 When handled with skill and understanding, conflict and disagreement can become a generative and restorative force - bringing forth new ideas and building resilience.

 This framework offers tools to initiate, plan, and execute a process for building conflict literacy and capacity.
 Interest-based conflict resolution and transformation methods provide deeply democratic, citizen-centered approaches that focus on chronic, systemic sources of conflict.
 Moreover, they are practical tools for not just settling or compromising, but for resolving and transforming conflict.